DinoChiesa/apigee-proxy-generator/README.md

 2. remove the API key header, inject an Authorization header containing a token good for BQ
 3. invoke the BQ Rest API with whatever verb and headers and payload the client passed to Apigee.

-At that point you might even want to just let the client app invoke the bigquery.googleapis.com endpoint directly.
+It would be only slightly different from letting the client app invoke the bigquery.googleapis.com endpoint directly: the authentication token would be different.

-But if you want a more generic approach, then... this templating tool might be interesting to you.
+But if you want a more generic approach for building API Proxies, then... this templating tool might be interesting to you.

 ## Example Templates Included here